-All candidates submitted their dissertations on time.
+All candidates submitted their dissertations on time, although one candidate has an approved extension until December 2016 so this has yet to be marked.
 The range of topics was wide and interesting.
 Most candidates presented well-researched and well-written papers.
-All students passed, with eleven obtaining distinctions.
-Marks ranged from 54% to 80%.
+All students passed, with twelve obtaining distinctions.
+Marks ranged from 59% to 76%.

-C Phillips (External) R Condry (Chair) B Bradford A Parmar September 2015
+C Phillips (External) R Condry (Chair) B Bradford C Hoyle September 2016